 If this sounds too academic or stuffy, we invite you visit us.
 Our majors and other students like to "hang out" in our office suite.
 At any given time, depending on the students and the professors wandering about, the discussion may range from the structural unity of a Jane Austen novel to the literary vision of John Steinbeck, or gender issues in Harry Potter or the Alien film series.
 It may even sink to commentary on literary allusions in hard rock, thrash metal, hip-hop, or other forms of popular music.
 So if you're looking for a program that's challenging and interesting, check us out when you visit our campus.

-For additional information about the Department of Business, its programs, faculty, and organizations contact:
+For additional information about the Department of Language & Literature, its programs, faculty, and organizations contact:

 Mr. D. Wayne De Rosset